1. Its capital has a buzzing culinary and cultural scene

 Awakening from a slumber, Santiago's dining scene is proving that the food alone merits stopping by, with contemporary Chilean dining spearheaded by Boragó, the fifth best restaurant in South America.
 Trendy sangucherías (old-school sandwich shops), such as Capicuá in the Providencia neighbourhood, are also leading the pack in rebooting Chile’s most humble cuisine: expect king crab or goat meat sandwiches that draw on culinary traditions from across the country.

 2018 is also set to establish the city’s cultural credentials, with the 25th anniversary of Santiago a Mil, a festival of theatre and dance that will run until January 21.
-This festival will bring together acts from across the globe performing in venues and in the streets, touching upon subjects ranging from the childhood of acclaimed Chilean composer, Violetta Parra, to life in refugee camps around the world.
+This festival will bring together acts from across the globe performing in venues and in the streets, touching upon subjects ranging from the childhood of acclaimed Chilean composer, Violeta Parra, to life in refugee camps around the world.

 2. Now there’s even more wilderness to explore